Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 Retry behavior is a strong intent signal.

-Users did not abandon after the first unsuccessful execution.
+Users did not abandon after the first unsuccessful invoice-to-paid transition.

 This eliminates: